Chow Chow Facts – Information About Chow Dog – Picture, Videos

 They need to be socialized very early and regularly to allow visitors into the home.
 As with many different breeds, the chow defends his family.
 Timidity is also unacceptable and is not a typical trait of those noble-searching dogs.
-Take care whilst your chow is around strangers; he may chew primarily based on a perceived danger to you or your family.
+Take care whilst your food is around strangers; he may chew primarily based on a perceived danger to you or your family.

 A Chow chow dog looks kind of like a cross between a lion and a bear.
-In fact, like the bear, the Chow Chow was the only dog born with 44 compared to other dogs that have 42 teeth and while they have a cute and cuddly exterior many Chows have a reputation for aggression.
+In fact, like the bear, the Chow Chow was the only dog born with 44 compared to other dogs that have 42 teeth, and while they have a cute and cuddly exterior, many Chows have a reputation for aggression.